 If the spouses cannot settle the issue on their own or through mediation, the matter will then proceed to court.

 Contact Us for Assistance

 Family law occupies a unique place in the legal world as they deal with the people we love.
 When your family faces a legal crisis, it can be confusing and overwhelming as you may feel intimidated by the legal system.
-At San Diego Family Law Attorney, you’ll find a family law attorney who will provide legal counsel and guide you through all of your legal options.
+At San Diego Family Law Lawyer, you’ll find a family law attorney who will provide legal counsel and guide you through all of your legal options.
 Our attorneys will answer all the questions you may have in addition to helping you understand how various decisions could impact your future and that of your family.
 Whether you need a divorce lawyer, a child custody attorney, an adoption attorney, or you are trying to collect child support, prove paternity, or you don’t know how to file the necessary paperwork, a San Diego Family Law Attorney can help you pursue what is right, protect your rights, and serve your best interests.
 Call 619-610-7425 for a free consultation.